The Small Business Guide to Target Marketing

 Demographic segmentation – When splitting customers into demographic groupings, you’ll look at measurable statistics like gender, income level, education, age, marital status, and so on.

-Behavioral segmentation – Focusing on spending habits, brand interactions, and user status, behavioral segmentation explores the way that potential customers behave.
-Do they buy products to fulfill a need?
+Behavioural segmentation – Focusing on spending habits, brand interactions, and user status, behavioural segmentation explores the way that potential customers behave.
+Do they buy products to fulfil a need?
 Are they big impulse buyers?
 How do they view your product?

 Geographic segmentation – Simply put, geographic segmentation splits up the market by location.
-You can look at a broad range of potential segment groupings, including postal/ZIP code, city, province/state, region, neighborhood, or country (if your business operates on an international level).
+You can look at a broad range of potential segment groupings, including post code, city, region, or country (if your business operates on an international level).
 The main idea behind geographic segmentation is that customers based in different areas have particular product/service needs.

 Psychographic segmentation – Finally, there’s psychographic segmentation, which divides the market based on lifestyle preferences or socioeconomic status.
 There are several different factors that you can look at, including values, interests, beliefs, and so on.